libgeos/geos/README.md

     capi/geostest.c contains basic usage examples.

-### Using the C++ interface (discouraged)
+### Using the C++ interface (no stability promise)

-NB: The C++ interface should not be used directly; the GEOS project views it as a bug for another program to use the C++ interface or even to directly link against the C++ library.
+Developers who decide to use the C++ interface should be aware GEOS does not promise API or ABI stability of C++ API between releases.
+Moreover C++ API/ABI breaking changes may not even be announced or include in the NEWS file

 The C++ library name will change on every minor release because it is too hard to know if there have been ABI changes.
-(The C library uses the C++ interface, but the C library follows normal ABI-change-sensitive versioning, so programs that link only against the C library should work without relinking when GEOS is upgraded.)

 To compile programs against the C++ lib: